How Long Can You Drive Without Road Tax?

 Your car could even be impounded if you go too long without paying your car tax.
 It costs £200 to release impounded vehicles, and you’ll have to pay an additional £21 for each day you were impounded.
 All of this on top of your clamping fees, prosecution costs, and fines.
 Tax avoidance doesn’t pay.

 So honestly?
-In every case, it’s cheaper to pay for the road tax than to risk the inevitable penalties.
+In every case, it’s cheaper to pay for the car tax than to risk the inevitable penalties.

-But When Can You Drive Without Road Tax?
+But When Can You Drive Without Vehicle Tax?

-As we explained in our guide to road tax, some car owners have to apply for their road tax but are exempt from paying.
+As we explained in our guide to vehicle tax, some car owners have to apply for their vehicle tax but are exempt from paying.
 You may be exempt if you:

 - Drive a zero-emission car that cost less than £40,000.